ioleo/api-console-docker/README.md

 ### Mounting volume

-The image must be run from path containing `main.raml` or a directory containing such file must be mounted at `/app/raml`.
+The image must be run from path containing RAML files or a directory containing such file must be mounted at `/app/raml`.

 ### How to run this image